Mexico in the OTI Festival 1977: Official album

 Las 10 finalistas del Festival OTI 77 is the official compilation album of the sixth edition of the Mexican National OTI Festival, released by Cisne in 1977.
 The vinyl LP features the studio version of the ten songs qualified for the national final.

 At the OTI Festival

 On 12 November 1977, the OTI Festival was held at the auditorium of the Centro Cultural de la Villa de Madrid in Madrid, Spain, hosted by Radiotelevisión Española (RTVE), and broadcast live throughout Ibero-America.
 José María Napoleón performed "Hombre" in position 7, with Jonathán Zarzosa conducting the event's orchestra, and placing 17th out of 21 competing entries, tying with zero votes with the songs from Brazil, Costa Rica, Guatemala, and Honduras.

 Voting

-Each participating broadcaster assembled a three-meber jury who had three votes to distribute as wished.
+Each participating broadcaster assembled a three-member jury who had three votes to distribute as wished.
 Mexico did not receive any votes.